-Al Khazzan Park has trading spaces and modern leisure, and is the first green space where community living and sustainability meet.
+Al Khazzan Park has trading spaces and modern leisure.
+It is Dubai’s first net-zero energy park where community living and sustainability meet.
 It is located right across the busy City Walk Dubai area, whereby this urban spot gives families, residents and tourists a serene retreat with the convenience of being close to the main attractions of the city.
 It is a park that, even in 2026, has not just picnic lawns and playgrounds to draw it next to other parks in Dubai, but is also a monument of eco-friendly urban planning in the city.

 Whether you are considering a quick visit, a restful afternoon with children, or just going to find a leafy corner for reading and relaxing, this detailed 2026 guide is going to provide you with all the necessary information, starting from why the park is important to what activities you can do, which attractions are nearby, and how to make the most of your time there.